-ACOM’s Division of Student Services and Institutional Effectiveness oversees the institution’s compliance with Title IX of the Education Amendments of 1972.
-ACOM administration, faculty, staff, campus security, and other support services to ensure that policies and programs foster a campus community free of illegal gender discrimination and from all forms of violence, including sexual misconduct (examples of which can include acts of sexual assault, domestic violence, dating violence, and stalking).
+ACOM’s Compliance Division oversees the institution’s compliance with Title IX of the Education Amendments of 1972.
+ACOM administration, faculty, staff, campus security, and other support services to ensure that policies and programs foster a campus community free of illegal gender discrimination and from all forms of violence, including sexual misconduct (examples of which can include acts of sexual assault, domestic violence, dating violence, and stalking.)

 Title IX Policies and Procedures